birdman093/Faux-Shell-C/README.txt

 --------
 Exit.c
-void exitPreSet(struct bgProcess *head); Exit function calls kill function to kill all processes in the bgProcess struct.
+void exitPreSet(struct bgProcess *head); Exit function calls kill function to kill all processes in the bgProcess struct, and frees each struct from memory.
 Exit returns and main kills the program

 --------
 ChangeDirectory.c